A geometric model of synthetic filtrations via context-dependent time: Introduction

-Our contributions are as follows: \begin{itemize} \item We review categorical probability theory and generalized filtrations ($\mathcal{T}$-filtrations) as a foundation. \item We define the category $\bSigma$ of context-dependent time and show how it extends the simplex category. \item We construct $\bSigma$-filtrations as contravariant functors $\bSigma^{op} \to \Prob$. \item We introduce \emph{Dirichlet filtrations}, where measures on simplices are induced by Dirichlet distributions, and analyze both parameter uncertainty and contextual uncertainty. \item We demonstrate that Bayesian updating can be viewed as a transformation of Dirichlet functors, providing a categorical interpretation of learning. \end{itemize}
+The structure of the paper is as follows.
+In section \ref{sec:Tfiltration}, we review categorical probability theory and generalized filtrations ($T$-filtrations) as a foundation.
+In sectin \ref{sec:syncFilt}, we define the category $\bSigma$ of context-dependent time and show how it extends the simplex category $\bDelta$.
+We construct $\bSigma$-filtrations as contravariant functors $\bSigma^{op} \to \Prob$.
+In section \ref{sec:homoSigma}, we develop a homological theory of $\bSigma$-filtrations, defining boundary operators from conditional expectations and interpreting their homology as algebraic measures of informational inconsistency.
+In section \ref{sec:DirichletFilt}, we introduce Dirichlet filtrations, where probability measures on simplices arise from Dirichlet distributions, and interpret Bayesian updating as a categorical transformation of Dirichlet functors.

-This geometric perspective unifies ideas from category theory, simplicial geometry, and Bayesian probability.
-Beyond its conceptual novelty, it opens the door to applications in stochastic modeling, subjective probability, and mathematical finance.
+This geometric and homological perspective unifies ideas from category theory, simplicial geometry, homological algebra, and Bayesian probability.
+Beyond its conceptual novelty, it opens new directions for studying uncertainty in stochastic modeling, subjective probability, and mathematical finance.